ravirajiitm/Road-accident-analytics/README.md

 ## Overview

-This project focuses on analyzing road accidents using data sourced from the Transport Department of Bihar.
-The primary objective is to forecast the best mode of transport to reduce the number of accidents.
-The analysis is conducted using Excel, and the insights are presented through dynamic dashboards.
+This project focuses on analyzing road accidents with the goal of forecasting the best mode of transport to reduce accident numbers.
+The analysis is conducted using Excel, and the insights are presented through a dynamic dashboard.
+The data is sourced from the Transport Department of Bihar, and the project encompasses a series of steps from requirement gathering to dashboard creation.

-## Data Source
+## Project Steps

+### 1. Requirement Gathering from Client

+- Engaged in discussions with the client to understand the project's objectives and expectations.
+- Identified key requirements related to the analysis of road accidents and forecasting the best mode of transport.

+### 2. Identify the Stakeholders of the Project

-The dataset is scraped from the Transport Department of Bihar and contains various parameters such as:
+- Identified and engaged with relevant stakeholders, including the Transport Department of Bihar and other entities involved in road safety.

+### 3. Data Cleaning as per the Requirement

+- Conducted thorough data cleaning to ensure the dataset's accuracy and reliability.
+- Addressed missing or inconsistent data to enhance the quality of the analysis.

+### 4. Data Processing by Adding Customized Columns

+- Introduced customized columns to the dataset to facilitate specific analyses.
+- Enhanced the dataset with additional parameters that were crucial for the analysis.

+### 5. Data Analysis by Pivot Tables and Excel Functions

+- Utilized Excel's Pivot Tables and various functions for in-depth data analysis.
+- Extracted meaningful insights related to accident trends, vehicle types, and casualties.

+### 6. Data Visualization

+- Created charts and custom sheets to visually represent the analyzed data.
+- Implemented visualization techniques to make complex data more understandable.

+### 7. Report/Dashboard Creation from Start to End

+- Developed a comprehensive dashboard report covering various parameters:
   - Number of casualties
   - Vehicle types
   - Month-wise accident data
+  - Insights about monthly casualties by different types of vehicles
-- Types of casualties (fatal, slight, serious)
+  - Fatal, slight, and serious casualties
   - Area-wise casualties
-- Casualties by lighting conditions
+  - Casualties by dark-light conditions
-- Casualties by road surface
+  - Casualties by road surface conditions

 ## Analysis and Insights